-For the AMCS BS degree, 120 credits are required, of which 80 must be taken from the College of Letters & Science.
-Students must satisfy the general education requirements (GER) of the university.
-They must complete at least 6 credits each from humanities and social sciences, 3 credits from the arts, and 6 additional credits in any of these three areas or in foreign languages.
-Students also must take at least 8 credits of natural sciences outside of mathematics or mathematical statistics, including at least one laboratory course from biological sciences, chemistry, or physics.
-A cultural diversity course must be included among the humanities and social science courses selected.
+For the BS (AMCS) degree, 120 credits are required, of which 60 must be taken from the College of Letters and Science.
+Students must satisfy the general education requirements (GER) of the University.
+Students must take at least 8 credits of natural sciences outside of mathematics or mathematical statistics.

 - The last 30 credits;

 |Introductory Computer Programming

 |Intermediate Computer Programming

 |Discrete Information Structures 1

 |Calculus and Analytic Geometry I

 |Calculus and Analytic Geometry III

 |Seminar: Introduction to the Language and Practice of Mathematics